zencart/documentation/content/dev/laravel_integration/artisan/_index.md

 ### --force

-THe parser used to convert files will produce incorrect output in various scenarios. e.g. This define
+The parser used to convert files will produce incorrect output in various scenarios. e.g. This define

 ```